retooth2/xenharmlib/doc/prim_seq.rst

          UpDownNoteIntervalSeq([M2, M2, M-3, M3], 31-EDO)

-Vice versa interval sequences can be transformed into a pitch/note sequences by providing a root note:
+Vice versa, interval sequences can be transformed into a pitch/note sequence by providing a root note:

 .. tabs::